In a Nutshell

 Why Avant stands out: If your credit isn’t perfect, Avant may be a good option: Avant says most of its borrowers have credit scores ranging between 600 and 700.

-- Prequalification — Avant lets you prequalify to check for rates with just a soft inquiry to your credit, though you won’t see final terms until you formally apply (and take a hit to your credit scores).
+- Prequalification — Avant lets you prequalify to check for rates with just a soft inquiry to your credit, though you won’t see final terms until you formally apply, which will also trigger a hard credit inquiry.

 - Quick cash — After getting approved for a loan, you could have funds deposited in your account as soon as the next business day, though funding time can vary depending on your bank.